5 Keys to Open Up Faith-Building at Home

 Kids need to be ministered to on their level by their parents in real time.
 And the best relevant example of the biblical virtues we hope to imprint on kids isn’t found in words printed on a page—it’s in the behavior, reactions, and actions of the parent.
 We do parents a service when we equip them with that reality.
 Kids today deal with divorce, temptation, death, illness, obesity, drugs, depression, abuse, poverty, anger, bullies, medical issues, witchcraft, and so much more.
 Parents need encouragement and tools from you that help them address the realities their kids live with.

-• What would you do if you were in that situation or what do you think you should do?
+- If you were in that situation, what do you think you should do?

 The discussions don’t have to be heavy or require deep and exhausting interfaces.
-What they can be are opportunities for parents to open communication lines with their kids that lead to greater trust and honesty.
-When parents feel equipped to talk about tough issues with their kids, they’re much more likely to lead conversations toward God.
+They can be opportunities for parents to open communication lines with their kids that lead to greater trust and honesty.
+When parents feel equipped to talk about tough issues with kids, they’re much more likely to lead conversations toward God.

 5. Today’s homes are a haven.

 Many parents today define their relationship with their children as a friendship and a parent-child relationship.
 Recent studies show that parents and children are closer than ever, with many parents relying on their children for everything from relationship advice to help with home-buying decisions and more, much as Erin does.
 But along with this camaraderie, parents still take seriously their role as mentors, coaches, and disciplinarians who are responsible for preparing their children for life in today’s—and tomorrow’s—world.